 You’re a little under the weather – nothing too serious; your doctor prescribes antibiotics and you should soon be well.
 But what if your symptoms continue to get worse, and your meds don’t work?
 This is a scenario that – in the U.S. alone – 2 million people are confronted with every year.
 The cause?
 Antibiotic-resistant microorganisms, or ‘superbugs’.

 Recent public concern over pharmaceutical companies pulling out of antibiotic R&D is directly attributed to the life-threatening consequences these ‘superbugs’ could have if we run out treatment options.
 But what exactly are ‘superbugs’?

 First of all, they are definitely no superheroes; superbugs, or antibiotic-resistant bacteria, play the villains in this scenario.
 Most of us have probably experienced some kind of bacterial infection in their lives where we had to take antibiotics, and usually, this kills the bacterial culprits just fine.
 However, some bacteria strains have evolved and are immune to certain types of antibiotics, which renders the treatment useless.
 This results in severe disease progression, stronger medication required and in some cases, fatal outcomes.

 Table of Contents

 Following this was a short period of a few years, in which many new antibiotics were discovered and commercialized.
 More novel ways to fight bacteria were developed; antibiotics could disrupt membranes, metabolism, protein and nucleic acid synthesis, causing the death of bacteria4.
-What could go wrong?
+It seemed that bacterial infection would soon become a thing of the past – what could possibly go wrong?